Gelbe Flecken

 yellow spots

 Yellow spots on plant leaves are a common problem and can have many different causes.
 They are a visible sign that the plant is under stress or has health problems.
-This article looks at the most common reasons for yellow spots, how you can avoid them and what measures can help if your plant is affected.
+This article explores the most common reasons for yellow spots, how to prevent them, and what measures can help if your plant is affected.

 Possible causes of yellow spots